First Event-by-Event Identification of Cherenkov Radiation from Sub-MeV Particles in Liquid Argon

 The 1.275~MeV and 0.511~MeV gamma-rays produced by the sodium source typically Compton scatter to produce electrons that cause scintillation, and will only emit Cherenkov light if above the $\sim$0.2~MeV kinetic energy threshold in LAr.
-Fig.~\ref{fig:energy_vs_cherenkov} shows the correlation between true electron energy and the predicted number of Cherenkov photons detected on the uncoated PMTs in the Cherenkov enhanced time region per event, indicating that we can identify Cherenkov radiation produced from sub-MeV electrons.
+Fig.~\ref{fig:energy_vs_cherenkov} is simulation and shows the correlation between electron kinetic energy and the observed number of Cherenkov photons on the uncoated PMTs in the Cherenkov enhanced time region, indicating that we can identify Cherenkov radiation produced from sub-MeV electrons.
+Note that the majority of electrons in the sodium decay events do not produce any observable Cherenkov PEs with this selection criteria, so the y-axis begins at 0.3~PE for legibility of the color scale.

 On an event-by-event basis, we can examine the hits in the Cherenkov enhanced region on the uncoated PMTs for the sodium decay dataset.
 Fig.~\ref{fig:nhits} shows the distribution of the number of hits in the Cherenkov enhanced region per event for the data and simulation (see caption for more details).
 We find $94.8\%$ purity of Cherenkov light in the Cherenkov enhanced region if $\geq 1$ hit is required.